NerdAleatorio/NerdAleatorio/README.md

 - 🏅 Hey, I’m @NerdAleatorio!
 - 📱 I’m interested in everything that involves technology
 - 🎓 I’m currently learning web and software development
-- 🌙 You can meet me on Instagram @umdevaleatorio
+- 🌙 You can meet me on Instagram @uianviniciuz

 <!---
 NerdAleatorio/NerdAleatorio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.